Yunxiang-Li/Cpp_Primer/Chapter 13. Copy Control/Chapter 13. Copy Control.md

 f(a); f(b); f(c);
 ```

-The output will be 3 identical serial numbers.
+The output will be 3 identical serial numbers. `a` is created by the default constructor, `b` and `c` are created by the synthesized copy constructor.

 ## Exercise 13.15